Feminizing Rhinoplasty (Nasal Reduction & Reshaping)

-How does Feminizing Rhinoplasty work to create a more “female” nose?
+How does Feminizing Rhinoplasty create a more “female” nose?

-Feminizing Rhinoplasty reduces the overall size of the nose, and alters its shape and profile to make it appear more feminine.
+Feminizing rhinoplasty reduces the size of the nose and alters its shape and profile to make it appear more feminine.
 This result is achieved by narrowing and/or altering the nose internally, and/or reshaping and moving the nose cartilage.
 The real skill in the procedure is for the surgeon to have an appreciation and understanding of the aesthetic of what constitutes a “female” nose.

 The Artistry of Feminizing Rhinoplasty

-How is Feminizing Rhinoplasty performed within a larger Facial Feminization procedure?
+How is Feminizing Rhinoplasty performed within facial feminization surgery?

 Within the context of facial feminization surgery, a feminizing rhinoplasty is almost always performed at the same time as forehead feminization and hairline lowering.
 This is because if would you alter the hairline, the forehead, and the brows, without also altering the nose, the end result would not be aesthetically balanced.
 That is why we nearly always recommend a feminizing rhinoplasty within the cluster of facial feminization procedures included in FFS.